Credit Card Fraud: How to Protect Yourself

 These police reports can help protect you from the potentially negative consequences of fraudulent transactions.
-This is especially important when a company’s credit card has been compromised or in situations when illegal items have been purchased.
+They are especially important when a company’s credit card has been compromised or in situations when illegal items have been purchased.

 Report the issue to the main credit reporting agencies in your state or country.
 By setting up a fraud alert, you also get notified if criminals continue to attempt to use your card.

 Don’t forget to file a dispute and get the fraudulent charges removed from your credit report.
-This can help ensure your credit score doesn’t take a dive, affecting your ability to file for loans or mortgages in the future.
+This can help ensure your credit score doesn’t take a dive, affecting your future ability to file for loans or mortgages.

 Any online accounts where your credit card details are saved are easily compromised.